A Beginner’s Guide to Shaving in the Shower

-When it comes to the actual shaving process, there is virtually no difference between doing it in the shower or doing it anywhere else (i.e., start out going with the grain, use short smooth strokes, sharp blades (best safety razor blades), etc.).
+When it comes to the actual shaving in the shower, there is virtually no difference between doing it in the shower or doing it anywhere else (i.e., start outgoing with the grain, use short smooth strokes, sharp blades (best safety razor blades), etc.).

 Worse still, many men think that they can achieve the same amount of lubrication by simply using soap or even just plain old water.

-Moreover, it’s highly recommended that you let the cream soak into your face and hair for at least a few minutes before you grab your razor, as the longer it sits, the softer the hair will be.
+Moreover, it’s highly recommended that you let the cream soak into your face and hair for at least a few minutes before you grab your razor, as the longer, it sits, the softer the hair will be.

 For this reason, many experts recommend soaping up your body, then lathering up and applying your shaving cream before washing the soap off your body in order to give the cream more time to work its softening magic on your facial hair.

 When your hair is sufficiently softened and you’re ready to shave, you can then proceed exactly as you would normally, using whatever type of razor you’re most comfortable with.

 That being said, it does provide the added benefit of saving you a bit of time on your daily routine, while ensuring you get a smooth, close shave.